dropdevrahul/dropdevrahul.github.io/index.md

 ## Rahul Tyagi

-Software Engineer and Architect(Python development, distributed microservices, Frontend development with Angular Experience) with several years of experience of working in fast paced startups and a masters degree in Software Engineering .
+Software Engineer and Architect(Python development, distributed microservices, Frontend development with Angular) with several years of experience of working in fast paced startups and a masters degree in Software Engineering .

 ### About Me